Matthew Olosunde: Rotherham United

 On July 5, 2019, Olosunde signed a two-year contract with Rotherham United.
 He scored his first goal for the club, and his first professional goal, in an FA Cup tie against Everton on January 9, 2021.
-On June 7, 2021 it was announced that he would leave the club as a free agent at the end of the month, having turned down a new contract offer.
+On June 7, 2021, it was announced that he would leave the club as a free agent at the end of the month, having turned down a new contract offer.

 Preston North End

-On June 30, 2021, it was announced that Olosunde had agreed to join Preston North End on a two year deal.
+On June 30, 2021, it was announced that Olosunde had agreed to join Preston North End on a two-year deal.
 In his first year, Olosunde played in only 2 games after suffering from Achilles tendon and Groin injuries for most of the season.

+The New Saints

+On February 16, 2024, Cymru Premier side The New Saints announced the signing of Olosunde on a one-year deal.
+He left the club at the end of the 2024–25 season.

 International career

 Olosunde has played for the United States at several youth levels.
 For the United States under-17, he played 22 matches and was part of the 21-player roster that represented United States at the 2015 FIFA U-17 World Cup in Chile.
 He only appeared in the team's first match against Nigeria.
 Due to his heritage, he is also eligible to represent Nigeria at the international level.

 He made his senior debut for the United States on May 28, 2018, coming on as a 74th-minute substitute against Bolivia.